martinbasinski/martinbasinski/README.md

 - 👋 Hi, I’m @martinbasinski
 - 👀 I’m interested in technology
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning ruby on rails
-- 💞️ I’m looking to collaborate on front end projects
+- 💞️ I’m looking to collaborate on projects involed with rails.
 - 📫 How to reach me marcinbasinski@me.com

 <!---